Outdoor Lovers, Rejoice!

 Hike at a Unique Treasure – The Indiana Dunes National Park

-Long before the Indiana Dunes received its national park designation this year, hikers have been drawn to the stunning landscape of sandy peaks and valleys that rise from pristine beaches along the clear, blue waters of Lake Michigan.
+Long before the Indiana Dunes received its national park designation, hikers have been drawn to the stunning landscape of sandy peaks and valleys that rise from pristine beaches along the clear, blue waters of Lake Michigan.
 Some 50 miles of trails weave through and over rugged dunes and head farther inland where walkways cross watery bogs, and pathways lead through deep forests, havens for wildlife.
 You can get a lot of information and advice on specific hiking trails at the National Park office, just a few miles west of Michigan City.
 Join guided nature hikes that rangers lead all year round or sign up for special activities such as an outdoor weekend with planned hiking, backpacking, paddling and biking outings.

 The lure of glistening lake waters provides activity from morning till night on beachfronts throughout LaPorte County.
 There’s no resisting that dive into cooling waters, a stimulating swim, beachcombing or just floating around on a raft or in a boat.
 Washington Park in Michigan City reigns supreme with a two-mile stretch of pristine beach along Lake Michigan.
 To the south, two popular inland lakes bless the community of LaPorte.
 Clear water and public beaches make sandy-bottomed Pine and Stone lakes terrific spots to while away a summer day.
 Marinas rent pontoons and fishing boats to complete the fun.
 The Pine Lake Waterpark features slides, a tower, paddleboats and other activities.